smucclaw/lam4/docs/proposal_normative_constructs_aug26_2024.md

 Let me start by reviewing what I take to be the current syntax for expressing normative things in L4.

-## The current L4 syntax, for comparison
+## The current L4 syntax for normative constructs, for comparison

 The core of it is something like this: